Skip to Content

 Bass Strait Martime Centre

-This maritime museum has tons of exhibits on the maritime history of the Bass Strait.
+The Bass Strait Maritime Museum has tons of exhibits on the maritime history of the Bass Strait.
 Kids (and adults) will love the interactive simulation that lets you attempt to steer a ship.

 Devonport Farmers’ Market